kolbis/corego/README.md

 - transporting context between microservices
 - working with databases
 - handling execution fallbacks
-- working with errors.
+- working with errors

-Also, corego tries to be more opinionated and focus on selected integrations:
+Corego tries to be more opinionated and focus on selected integrations:
 - consul and coreDNS for service discovery
 - consul as remote KV
 - zap as logger
 - prometheos and datadog for metrics
-- zipken for tracing
+- zipkin for tracing
 - cassandra, elastic, mongo for databases
 - rabbit for amqp transport